hawkinsw/CPPTimes/OOPIntro.md

 # Object-Oriented Programming Introduction - Abstract Data Types

 ## What's News
 Today, two of the most iconic brands announced a tie up.
 Data abstraction and process abstraction issued a joint press release saying that they are going to work together.
-In other corporate news, McDonald's announced that they would start selling Krispy Kreme doughnuts in their restaurants.
+In other corporate news, McDonald's announced that they would be expanding their partnership by selling Krispy Kreme doughnuts in [more restaurants throughout the country](https://retailwire.com/mcdonalds-krispy-kreme-nyc-bagel-sandwiches/).

 ## A Data Abstraction, Indeed

+In the past several class sessions, we have started to think about the best way to represent data so that we can work with it as "naturally" as possible.
+In day-to-day life we are _very_ comfortable working with and manipulating objects.
+If only it were possible to manipulate objects in the computer the same way: by using them in only the way that their operations support and setting/updating their data in a way that only valid values are stored.[^type]

+[^type]: That should really sound familiar!

+We will learn that to fully have objects in our computer programs that we can manipulate we will need to learn two new features of C++.
+These features go hand-in-hand.
+You almost can't have one without the other, but ... we have to start somewhere.

-In the past several class sessions, we have learned a new type of abstraction, *data abstraction*.
-As we have said on several occassions, abstraction is the art and science of removing details to focus on the essence in a given context.
+So, we are going to start by learning a new type of abstraction, *data abstraction*.
+As we have said on several occasions, abstraction is the art and science of removing details to focus on the essence in a given context.

 To date we have seen the power of procedural abstraction using functions.
 Remember that in procedural abstraction we are removing the details (or "hiding") of "how" things are accomplished and presenting users with a simplified interface for achieving a certain behavior.
 Data abstraction, similarly, hides something, too.
 It hides information from the user in order to present them with a simplified interface.
 In case you forgot already, here's another, pithier, definition of abstraction:

-> Remembering what's important and forgetting what's not, depending on the context.
+> Remembering what's important and forgetting what's not, depending on the context.[^kramer]

+[^kramer]: Kramer, Jeff.
+Is Abstraction the Key to Computing? _Communications of the ACM._ April 2007.
+Vol. 50, No. 4

-Let's think closely about how we would abstract the data about a date.
-Like the user of a function that we write (procedural abstraction) does not care how we accomplish an operation as long as it works correctly, a user of our date data abstraction (tongue twister!) does not particularly care about how we represent that date behind the scenes as long as it represents all the data relevant to a date.
+Let's think closely about how we would abstract the data about a date -- like, a date on the calendar.
+In the same way that the user of a function that we write (procedural abstraction) does not care how we accomplish an operation as long as it works correctly, a user of our date data abstraction (tongue twister!) does not particularly care about how we represent that date behind the scenes as long as it represents all the data relevant to a date.

 Like we have to give a function safe, proper values for its parameters when we call it in order to be able to rely on its correct operation, a data abstraction is only  guaranteed to work correctly when we give it compatible data.

 Okay, where have we heard something like that before?
-It sounds, to me, like the first half of the definition of a *type*: A range of valid values.
+It sounds, to me, like the first half of the definition of a _type_: A range of valid values.
 Great!
 Now keep that in mind -- we'll come back to part two of that definition in a minute.

 Because it's a data abstraction, the user only cares that it can be used anywhere a date can reasonably be used.
 It should be possible to compare two dates to see which one came first.
 It should be possible to compare two dates to determine the time elapsed between them.
 It should be possible to print a date to the screen for display on a calendar.
 The list goes on.

 What do all those things sound like?
 That's right, they sound like examples of *valid operations* that can be performed on a date!
-Wait, *that* sounds exactly like part two of the definition of type!
+Wait, that seems to sounds like part two of the definition of type!

-That's exactly right!
-In most cases, software developers combine data abstractions (what defines the range of valid values for non-fundamental types -- or *compound types* in C++) with procedural abstractions (what defines the valid operations for compound types) to get something called an *abstract data type* (ADT).
+And, if you thought that, you would be exactly right!
+In most cases, software developers combine data abstractions (what defines the range of valid values for non-fundamental types -- or [_compound types_](https://en.cppreference.com/w/cpp/types/is_compound) in C++) with procedural abstractions (what defines the valid operations for compound types) to get something called an *abstract data type* (ADT).

 An ADT is conceptual.
 There is no code associated with an ADT.
 Programmers and software engineers design ADTs as a way to organize their software into pieces that can interact by invoking the operations of other ADTs.
 As we will see soon, there is a style of software development that treats ADTs as if they are interacting objects.
 Programmers working in that paradigm are writing in an object-oriented style.

-Enough theory.
-We want to be able to turn one of our nice ADTs into something that we can use in our software.
-We will have to _implement_ that ADT using syntax available in C++.
-Let's go!
+We are getting ahead of ourselves and have talked about plenty of theory.
+To use an ADT in our software, we will have to implement it somehow.
+No time to waste: let's go!

 ## Load-Bearing Walls